codesplinta/busser/README.md

 # busser
-an evented object for scalable and precise communication across ReactJS Components
+an evented object for scalable and precise communication across ReactJS Components.
+Over using props can slow React down by a lot.
+What this package seeks to achieve is to not limit the communication between React components to props and through parent components alone.
+It is to utilize the `Mediator Pattern` to allow components communicate in a more scallable way.

 ## Getting Started
 >To get started using the `busser` package, you need to import the `useEventBus()` hook into your component